theZalmanian/TeamMinion/README.md

 - Through continuous code reviews and inspection all PHP files contain DocBlocks and follow PEAR standards

 ### Has full validation on the server side through PHP.
-- PHP scripts validate AJAX calls and dynamically render HTML elements
+- PHP scripts validate AJAX calls and dynamically render HTML elements in `calendarScript.js`

 ### All code is clean, clear, and well-commented.
 DRY (Don't Repeat Yourself) is practiced.
 - Variable declaration is descriptive and consistent
 - Additional comments added for procedural code
-- Functional programming was implemented to reduce redundancy
+- Functional programming was implemented to reduce redundancy in `ValidateAvailability` and `Controller.php`
 - navigation.html used to cut repetitiveness from navbar
 - database.class.php used to cut repetitiveness from controller database calls

 ### Your submission shows adequate effort for a final project in a full-stack web development course.
-- Ideas and best practices were adopted from curriculum
+- Ideas and best practices were adopted from curriculum `All of it`
 - Features implemented beyond scope of class to add extra challenge to project
 - Site is functional, and has taken a large amount of hours to complete

 ### BONUS:  Incorporates Ajax that access data from a JSON file, PHP script, or API.
 If you implement Ajax, be sure to include how you did so in your readme file.
-- Availability forms utilize AJAX to enhance usability and functionality of the site and
+- Availability forms utilize AJAX to enhance usability and functionality of the site `calendarScripts.js`
 - Form logic was kept to one page without reloading

 # UML Diagrams